 Healthy Detox from Heroin

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida, provides healthy detox from heroin, other drugs, and alcohol.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida, provides healthy detox from heroin, other drugs, and alcohol.
 Supportive professionals supervise your withdrawal process, providing comfort, nutrition, and medical care as needed to ensure a smooth transition from physical dependence and addiction to sobriety.
 During detox and afterward, clients can take advantage of our comprehensive and customized therapeutic programs.
 Some of these therapies include: